-- The design of new development will acknowledge its importance where located along a key route or node. - New development will preserve and reinstate historic routes and hierarchies, demonstrating how the design of access to, through, and beyond sites has been informed by historical precedents. - Where opportunities arise, new development will improve permeability by establishing new links through existing blocks. - Breaking down the dominant urban corridors encircling the Quarter is a priority.
-Development which pursues the opportunity to re-establish connectivity to surrounding areas, particularly with the city core, will be strongly supported. - New development will positively engage the canal network through new links from streets and plots, reanimating a key local transport artery. - New development within prominent sites, particularly those at corner plots and terminating vistas, will introduce new wayfinding aids to improve legibility.
-Their design will be creative, and not reliant on scale, pursuing imaginative use of materials, forms and artwork. - Step-free access will be provided to the ground floor of all new-build development, and where reasonable and sensitive, introduced to heritage assets, as defined in policy 3(c) in the Neighbourhood Plan. - Designers will refer to section 3 of the Neighbourhood Plan for further information.
+- The design of new development will acknowledge its importance where located along a key route or node. - New development will preserve and reinstate historic routes and hierarchies, demonstrating how the design of access to, through, and beyond sites has been informed by historical precedents. - Where opportunities arise, new development will improve permeability by establishing new links through existing blocks.

+- Breaking down the dominant urban corridors encircling the Jewellery Quarter is a priority. - Development which pursues the opportunity to re-establish connectivity to surrounding areas, particularly with the city core, will be strongly supported. - New development will positively engage the canal network through new links from streets and plots, reanimating a key local transport artery.
+New connections to the canals should be designed to maximise safety for users. - New development within prominent sites, particularly those at corner plots and terminating vistas, will introduce new wayfinding aids to improve legibility.
+Their design will be creative, and not reliant on scale, pursuing imaginative use of materials, forms and artwork. - Step-free access will be provided to the ground floor of all new-build development, and where reasonable and sensitive, introduced to heritage assets, as defined in policy 3(e) in the Neighbourhood Plan. - Designers will refer to section 3 of the Neighbourhood Plan for further information.